SeunghyunParkk/Kickstarter-Success-Predictor/README.md

 # Kickstarter Success Predictor & Developing a Clustering Model

 ## Project Overview
-This project aims to predict the success of Kickstarter campaigns and develop a clustering model using machine learning models.
+This project aims to predict the success of Kickstarter campaigns using machine learning models and leverage clustering techniques to uncover shared patterns and key characteristics.
 The dataset includes a variety of features related to the campaign, which undergo preprocessing, feature selection, and finally, prediction using models like Gradient Boosting and Random Forest.

 ## Installation
 To run this project, you will need to install the following Python libraries: